 This way of harvesting grafts is called Follicular Unit Extraction (FUE).
 The procedure now becomes much easier to tolerate with minimal pain or downtime, no scarring and no sensation of tightness.
 Patients can wear a short hairstyle and all signs of the procedure are gone within a few days.

 Over 6000 successful Follicular Unit Extraction (FUE) transplants have been performed in Asia and Europe with excellent results.
-Therefore, the FUE method is Dr. Rivkin’s recommendation for treating premature hair loss and thinning hair in Los Angeles.
+Therefore, the FUE method is Dr. Rivkin’s recommendation for treating premature hair loss and thinning hair.

 While FUE does avoid the risks and trauma associated with surgery, it may require several procedure sessions.
 About 1500 grafts can be harvested and transplanted per day, so most people need 1 to 2 sessions for optimal effect.
 Ultimately the amount of grafts needed depends on the patient’s degree of hair loss and on how dense the donor hair is.